 Students will be informed of flight travel dates and information soon.
-Students will receive information about a group flight.
-Students must ensure that they arrive at their location on the specified date and time.
+You will have the option of using the CGSE's travel agent, Advantage Travel, or booking your flight independently.
+Students must ensure that they arrive at their location on the specified date.
 Students who arrive earlier than the specified date will be responsible for their lodging; likewise, students who remain after the end of the program will also be responsible for their accommodations.

-If you do not take the group flight to/from the US, then you MUST be at the Quito, Ecuador International Airport on dates specified by your program (to be announced soon).
+If you do not take the group flights, then you MUST be at the Quito, Ecuador International Airport on dates specified by your program (to be announced soon).
 During this period, program representatives will meet students at the airport; students will then leave for their local housing accommodations.